Generation of continuous-variable cluster states of cylindrically polarized modes

+It should be noted that in order to fully characterize the system and directly verify the entanglement contained in the cluster, measurements of the conjugate phases and all cross-correlations are also of need.
+This is however not realizable with the present setup due to the brightness of the resulting beams.
+However, as a first conceptual proof we may infer from the predicted values for the amplitude correlations the proper behavior of our passive setup.

 In conclusion, we have demonstrated that quadrature squeezed cylindrically polarized modes are ideal tools to generate CV cluster states in a compact fashion.
-The intrinsic entanglement contained within these modes allows for a straightforward and easy generation of cluster states, therefore greatly reducing the complexity of the generation of such states.
+The intrinsic entanglement contained within these modes allows for a straightforward generation of cluster states.
 As each node of the cluster state is a unique mode, these can be easily addressed individually, as needed for measurement-based quantum computations.
 We have also shown that our approach is versatile and can be exploited to obtain qualitatively different kinds of cluster states, including a fully connected, fully symmetric graph of four optical modes.
-The protocols proposed here clearly demonstrate that a combination of different polarization states and higher-order spatial modes, realizing a kind of hybrid entanglement of different degrees of freedom, leads to very compact and well addressable cluster states.
-These are crucial features for a realistic implementation of quantum computing with cluster states, and indeed, our system is easily scalable by utilizing higher-order $\mathrm{TEM}_{nm}$ modes.
-With regards to a complete scalability to large CV cluster states and computations, besides achieving compactness and addressability of the optical system, one issue remains, namely how to suppress finite-squeezing-induced errors.
+The protocols proposed here clearly demonstrate that a combination of different polarization states and higher-order spatial modes, realizing a kind of hybrid entanglement of different degrees of freedom, leads to compact and well addressable cluster states.
+Our system is easily scalable by utilizing higher-order $\mathrm{TEM}_{nm}$ modes, and the degree of correlation can be significantly enhanced by squeezing each one of these modes by means of e.g.~multimode parametric down-conversion.
+This approach may lead to further enhancement of time-multiplexed schemes which have been used to create very large cluster states \cite{yoshikawa-invited-2016}.

 We would like to acknowledge financial support from the European Union Integrating Project Q-ESSENCE.
 Peter van Loock wants to acknowledge funding by an Emmy Noether Grant of the DFG.